-Programs that will be funded in FY 2013-2014 include the housing rehabilitation loan and essential repair programs that will be offered to low-income owners and renters, including special needs populations.
+Programs that will be funded in FY 2013-2014 include the Housing Rehabilitation Loan Program and Essential Repair Grant Program that will be offered to low-income owners and renters, including special needs populations.
 The City anticipates assisting an agency with acquiring additional emergency shelter beds for unaccompanied youth or families with children, or transitional beds or programs that help transition homeless individuals and households into transitional or permanent housing.

-Requests for funding for public services to assist Albany's homeless, special needs and low-income residents will be evaluated through an annual application process.
-Potential projects will be reviewed against the priority needs, program compliance, and evaluated for readiness to proceed.
+Requests for funding for homeless housing and public services to assist Albany's homeless, special needs and low-income residents will be were evaluated through an annual application process.
+Potential p Projects will be were reviewed against the priority needs, program compliance, and evaluated for readiness to proceed.